 - medicines used to treat epilepsy (e.g. phenytoin, carbamazepine)

 - methotrexate, a medicine used to treat arthritis and some cancers

 - warfarin, a medicine used to stop blood clots

 - medicines used to treat blood disorders (e.g. oxpentifylline, heparin)

 - medicines used to treat high blood pressure including ACE inhibitors, angiotensin receptor antagonists and beta-blockers

 - certain antibiotics called aminoglycosides.

-These medicines may be affected by KETORAL Injection or may affect how well it works.
-You may need to use different amounts of your medicine or you may need to use different medicines.
+These medicines may be affected by KETORAL or may affect how well it works.
+You may need different amounts of your medicines, or you may need to take different medicines.

 Ask your doctor if you are not sure about this list of medicines.